gevulotnetwork/zekvm-gevprover/README.md

-# zkEVM Prover
+# GevProver

-Built to interface with Ethereum Virtual Machines (EVM), the prover provides critical services through three primary RPC clients: the Aggregator client, Executor service, and StateDB service.
-The Aggregator client connects to an Aggregator server and harnesses multiple zkEVM Provers simultaneously, thereby maximizing proof generation efficiency.
-This involves a process where the Prover component calculates a resulting state by processing EVM transaction batches and subsequently generates a proof based on the PIL polynomials definition and their constraints.
-The Executor service offers a mechanism to validate the integrity of proposed EVM transaction batches, ensuring they adhere to specific workload requirements.
-The StateDB service interfaces with a system's state (represented as a Merkle tree) and the corresponding database, thus serving as a centralized state information repository.
+Gevprover is a customized version of zkEVM-Prover v3.0.2, designed specifically to act as an interface for the Stateless Prover.
+Unlike the original zkEVM-Prover, all proof generation components have been removed from Gevprover.
+Its primary function is to connect with the zkEVM node and provide all necessary services and clients.
+When a proof request is received from the node, Gevprover processes the request, creates an input JSON file, and forwards it to the Gevulot Network.
+The Gevulot Network then handles the proof generation.
+Once the proof is generated and returned as a JSON file, Gevprover reconstructs the proof from the JSON data provided by the Gevulot Network.

 ## Components